Brittany has lived on the Big Island of Hawaii for most of her life and enjoys writing meaningful content that is

 Have you ever seen a gecko without a tail and wondered why?
-Lizards and other reptiles can lose their tail at-will and have the ability to regenerate missing tail portions or grow altogether new ones.
+Lizards and other reptiles can lose their tails at will and have the ability to regenerate missing tail portions or grow altogether new ones.
 But why do lizards lose their tails in the first place?
 And how are they able to grow back?
 We will explore the reasons behind this method of self defense and also watch the creation of a new limb.

 What Is the Benefit of Reptile Tail Regeneration?

-Lizards have evolved to be able to detach their tails at-will.
-Unfortunately, sometimes they do not fully separate.
-In these cases, the lizard must live with a partially detached tail while the cells around it begin to regenerate.
+Lizards have evolved to be able to detach their tails at will.
+Unfortunately, sometimes the tails do not fully separate.
+In these cases, the lizard must live with a partially detached tail while its cells begin to regenerate.

 Geckos Growing Back Their Tails